Saddleback Adult Education | Committed To Your Success

 In Summer 2015 Saddleback College, in partnership with Saddleback Valley Unified School District, assumed the responsibility for transitioning Adult Education courses in non-credit ESL, Citizenship, and High School Equivalency (HSE) to the College.
 Programs are offered at Saddleback Adult Education MV, Mission Viejo (on the Silverado High School campus), and other convenient locations.
 The college also partners with Capistrano Unified School District (CUSD) and transitioned Adult Education programming from CUSD to Saddleback College in Summer 2016.
 Programs are offered at Saddleback Adult Education SJC, San Juan Capistrano, and extend to other off-site locations to meet the needs of our adult learners.

-The College is also partnering with the Orange County Department of Education (OCDE) to offer the College and Career Preparatory Academy (CCPA) High School Diploma (HSD) program to enhance access and increase the number of adult students earning a high school diploma.
-HSD programs will be offered at the College and Career Campus in San Juan Capistrano and at Saddleback Adult Education MV, on the campus of Silverado High School.
+The College also partners with the Orange County Department of Education (OCDE) to offer the College and Career Preparatory Academy (CCPA) High School Diploma (HSD) program.
+HSD programs are offered at the College and Career Campus in San Juan Capistrano and at Saddleback Adult Education MV, on the campus of Silverado High School.